 Youth Crossroads, Inc. provides individual and group counseling services that help young people develop the skills and confidence to achieve success in school, at home and in their community.
 All services are free of charge for youth in our service area and are provided in English and in Spanish.

-Youth Crossroads is continually adapting our Counseling & Support Services to better meet the needs of local youth and their families.
-We now have our counselors in two area high schools:
+Youth Crossroads is continually adapting our Counseling and Support Services to better meet the needs of local youth and their families.
+We now have our counselors in area schools:

 - Morton West High School, Berwyn

 - Morton Freshman Academy, Berwyn

 When a youth has run away, refuses to return home, or has been locked out of their home by a parent or guardian, Youth Crossroads is there to help.